September 5, 2025 (5mo ago) — last updated February 24, 2026 (7d ago)

 I think I’ve figured out my gift.
 What should I do next?

 Develop it like a muscle.
-Start small: help a coworker, host a workshop, or offer consistent support to someone.
+Start small: help a coworker, host a short workshop, or offer consistent support to someone.
 Regular practice builds capacity and confidence.

 1.